AndreasG11/MAE224/Example-3-:-Servos.md

 #MATLAB
 ##Servo
-For this example connect the A1 and A5 analog pins together.
-We will also need to connect a servo to the Photon.
+For this example we need to connect a servo to the Photon.
 A standard servo has 3 wires that need to be connected.
 Typically, these wires are red, black, and white.
 These colors correspond to

  **Wire Color** | Electrical | Pin
  --- | --- | ---